PSPDFKit/react-native/README.md

 PSPDFKit offers support for customers with an active SDK license via https://pspdfkit.com/support/request/

 Are you evaluating our SDK?
 That's great, we're happy to help out!
-To make sure this is fast, please us a work email and have someone from your company fill out our sales form: https://pspdfkit.com/sales/
+To make sure this is fast, please use a work email and have someone from your company fill out our sales form: https://pspdfkit.com/sales/

 ### iOS